TableCo/react-native-sdk/README.md

     //...rest of your file...
     ```

-    Your SDK API KEY can be found in the Organization Settings section of your Workspace.
+    Your SDK API key can be found in the Organization Settings section of your Workspace.

     You'll need to call either `TableSDK.registerUnidentifiedUser()` or `TableSDK.registerWithDetail()` before calling methods that require user information such as `TableSDK.showConversationList()`.